 - Substitute for coffee and energy drinks.
 Since we don’t drink any water for about 8 hours or so when we sleep, drinking water is the best way to increase your metabolism and kick start your brain, without the temporary burst and caffeine crash of coffee and energy drinks.

 - Prevents and thwarts sickness.
 Maintaining proper hydration ensures your immune system is working with high efficiency.
-When you get sick, your mucus membranes dry out, leaving your throat and nose susceptible to germs.
+When you get sick, your mucous membranes dry out, leaving your throat and nose susceptible to germs.
 Staying hydrated can help you avoid getting sick more constantly and also hasten your recovery.

 - Increase your focus.
 Since your brain is mostly comprised of water, dehydration can lead to a significant decrease in concentration and memory functioning.
 Headaches and moodiness are also linked to dehydration.